The Best Ways to Lower your Monthly Costs on AWS

 Understand Your Cost

-While it should be as simple as glancing at your bill, understanding your cost in
+While it should be as simple as glancing at your bill, understanding your AWS cost

 two to eight unique line items for every dollar of cost.
 If you utilize cost